-Lake Superior greatly ameliorates temperature extremes, slowing spring warming and the onset of winter.
-The coldest months average well below 0°C (32°F) and the warmer months about 22°C (70°F).
+Lake Superior greatly moderates temperature extremes, slowing spring warming and the onset of winter.
+The coldest months average well below 32°F (0°C) and the warmer months average about 70°F (22°C).

 The average date of the last freezing temperature in spring is June 8, and the average first fall freeze is September 23; however, freezing can occur during any month.
 The freeze-free period, or growing season, averages 107 days annually.